eagle840/killercoda-labs/singlekafka/step2.md

 #### Shutdown java

+In tab 1 and 2, ctrl-c to terminate the java process'

+If needed you can terminate them with:

 `jps -ml`{{exec}}

 and kill each service (we'll be using the ports with docker-compose in the next step)